strnh/qmail-spamcontrol-patch/README.md

 # Limitation

  TLSv1.3 not implement with ucspi-ssl-0.99 + openssl and qmail-spamcontrol-2.7.33.
- In paticular Gmail interoperablities broken at 01/01/2020.
+ In paticular Gmail interoperablities broken after 01/01/2020.

  Workaround